anujnaRao/PythonCodes/README.md

 # PythonCodes
- Few programs solved in Python
+Programs implimented using basic Python concepts

 # Important Points to remember in Python
  - No Semicolon or termination